-If this sounds familiar, keep reading this monthly column to get proven, practical tips for raising children, based on the world-renowned Triple P — Positive Parenting Program, available to families in Santa Cruz County.
+This monthly column provides tips for anyone who is helping raise children, based on the world-renowned Triple P — Positive Parenting Program, available to families in Santa Cruz County.
 If you have a question or idea for a future column, email me at email@example.com.

 My daughter is starting 4th grade, and I’ve heard that the amount of homework and the teacher’s expectations will be much higher than in previous years.
 She struggles to keep up at school, but she keeps trying and always has a good attitude.
 I’m just worried that as the work gets harder, she’ll get discouraged and will stop trying.
 Is there anything I can do to prevent that? — Randi

 Good question!
 It makes me think of “growth mindset” — a concept developed by Carol Dweck, a Stanford University psychology professor.
 People with a “fixed mindset” believe they are born with certain abilities, intelligence and talents, and there’s nothing they can do to change them.
 Their goal is to always appear smart and capable, which leads them to avoid challenges or give up because they’re afraid of failure.

 People with a “growth mindset” believe the brain is like a muscle that grows stronger the more it’s used.
 They welcome challenges, give their best effort, and are open to learning through feedback.
 It sounds like your daughter has a growth mindset, which can be continuously nurtured by both you and her teachers.
 Here are some strategies to try:

 Encourage your child to set goals and self-evaluate her progress.
 Talk with your daughter about something she would like to work on or improve this year.
 Help her identify a goal that feels both realistic and challenging to achieve.
 Throughout the year, ask questions that encourage her to reflect on her progress: what strategies she’s tried, what’s working well and what she’ll do differently in the future.